timothy-salazar/ansi_text/README.md

 'I format'
 ```
 ## Writing to AnsiText object:
 The text can also be edited.
-The user can edit the plaintext through the
+The user can edit the plaintext using slice assignment:

 ![](./images/atext_write.png)